UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-• AT&T Fiber offers superior upload speeds and no data caps, making it the top choice for heavy bandwidth users if it is available at your address.
+• AT&T Fiber offers superior upload speeds, making it the top choice for heavy bandwidth users if it is available at your address.

-• Xfinity provides wider availability and strong bundle deals, which is ideal for budget-conscious users who also want television or mobile service.
+• Xfinity provides wider availability and strong bundle deals, which is ideal for budget-conscious users who also want entertainment or mobile service.

 AT&T Fiber